-At Packmoor Ormiston Academy we offer a range of enrichment activities such as forest schools, sports clubs and cooking club to further the life experience for all our pupils but also to support meta-cognition and resilience within our pupils.
+At Packmoor Ormiston Academy we offer a range of enrichment activities such as forest schools, sports clubs, choir and cooking club to further the life experience of all our pupils, but also to support meta-cognition and resilience within our pupils.

-Our open door policy and good relationships with parents/families enables us to support learners outside of the classroom to allow learning to take place in the classroom.
+Our open-door policy and good relationships with parents/families also enable us to support learners outside of the classroom to allow learning to take place more effectively in the classroom.